Fillings In Bellmore, NY

-Fillings do just what the name implies — seal a small hole in your tooth, i.e., a cavity, caused by decay.
-This prevents the decay (a bacteria-induced infection) from spreading further into your tooth and, if untreated, continue on to the sensitive inner pulp (nerve) tissue located in the root canal.
+Fillings do just what the name implies — fill and seal a small hole in your tooth, i.e., a cavity, caused by decay.
+This prevents the decay (a bacteria-induced infection) from spreading further into your tooth and, if untreated, continuing on to the sensitive inner pulp (nerve) tissue located in the root canal.
 Should that happen, you would need root canal treatment.

 There are two broad categories of dental fillings: metal fillings and tooth-colored fillings.
 Each may offer particular advantages and disadvantages in certain situations.

 The classic “silver” filling in use for more than a century, dental amalgam is actually an alloy made up of mercury, silver, tin, and copper.
 The mercury combines with the other metals in the amalgam to make it stable and safe.
 These fillings are strong and inexpensive, but also quite noticeable.
 They also require relatively more tooth preparation (drilling) than other types.